 *** We have published this series as an ebook – find it in the SHOP section now ***

 Modified thunderbolt or broken toe pose.
 May be called the former and could well be described as the later.

 If you haven’t tried this stretch go easy and start with 20-30 secs.
 Work up to a minute over a few days.
 Start in a squat and then drop the knees to the ground.
 Use your hands if needed.
-If it’s difficult to sit back on the heels pop a cushion in between for support.
+If it’s difficult to sit back on the heels pop a cushion in between heels and butt for support.